silverstripe/silverstripe-userhelp-content/docs/en/01_Managing_your_website/02_Managing_Roles_And_Permissions.md

 ![The roles pane](/_images/roles-pane.jpg)

 Click on "Add Role."
-A pop-up dialog should prompt you for information ont the role, including the title of the role.
+A pop-up dialog should prompt you for information on the role, including the title of the role.
 Select the appropriate permissions from the Permissions checklist.
 Hover over a permission to see more information about it as a tooltip.

 ![Creating roles](/_images/creating-roles.jpg)